Alex Gray (author): Biography

 Alex Gray (born Sandra Gray Lang) was brought up in the Craigbank area of Glasgow and attended Hutchesons' Grammar School.
 Her father was a telecommunications engineer and her mother, originally from Tobermory on the Isle of Mull, was a telephone exchange operator.
 She studied English and Philosophy at Strathclyde University and was a founding member of Battlefield Band.
 She worked for a period in the Department of Health & Social Security, before training as an English teacher.
 In 1976, she lived in Rhodesia for three months, during which time she married.
 Thereafter, she continued teaching in Scotland until the 1990s, when she began to write full-time.
 Gray is a member of the Femmes Fatales crime writing trio, together with Alanna Knight and Lin Anderson.

 She is the co-founder with Anderson of Bloody Scotland, Scotland's first international crime writing festival, which takes place in Stirling.
 Gray has two children and two grandchildren; she lives with her husband in Renfrewshire.

-Gray has published 19 novels in the Lorimer series.
+Gray has published 21 novels in the Lorimer series.

+Awards

+In November 2024, Gray was awarded an Honorary Doctorate from the University of the West of Scotland.